 With the launch of Google Spaces I noticed another trend in the "internet of things" future that we are creating.
 "Sharing black holes" is my new name web services that collect information but provide no way of getting that information out or pushing it to another service.
 These tools provide a zero sum situation; they take your data, sell it to others and give you entertainment.
 A black hole theoretically absorbs everything around it and nothing comes out.

-These sharing black holes make it easy for you to share information INTO it but provide no way for you to extract, commoditize, or publish this information - it is like a sandbox on playground that you bring your toys (in this case text and pictures) but you cannot take them back home with you because they are stuck in the sand of the internet.
+These sharing black holes make it easy for you to share information INTO it but provide no way for you to extract, commoditize, or publish this information - it is like a sandbox in a playground that you bring your toys (in this case text and pictures) but you cannot take them back home with you because they are stuck in the sand of the Internet.

 For the archivists among us being able to extract and manipulate ones own content can be a useful feature.
 Imagine a comedian who constantly posts funny tweets over a period of years and decides to compile them in a book.
 If you are going to waste your time you might as well build up a repertoire or portfolio of your interests or talents or something.

 However we are all not artists.
 Most Internet users are just pushing around bytes as a means of stimulation.
 At present one probably cannot put a value or grade the content which one produces.
 Like being Mozart in a time before art and music was a thing.
 Imagine if Mozart wrote all his songs on twitter instead of learning how to compose and write sheet music?
 A life well wasted.
 It would be unlikely that Mozart's work would be able to escape the trappings of the medium in which it was created.
 A sharing black hole.